 As we approach the deadline for submitting a Self-Assessment Tax Return (SATR), it’s important for all freelancers to have an understanding of what is required from them.
-Whether you are working via our Into Freelancing limited company or sole trader service, this is a requirement.
+Whether you are working as a freelancer via a Limited Company or sole trader service, this is a requirement.

 Here’s all you need to know:

 A Self-Assessment Tax Return or SATR is the system by which HM Revenue and Customs (HMRC) collect tax on your income.